-FIA PRESIDENT, MOHAMMED BEN SULAYEM, APPOINTED UN AMBASSADOR FOR SUSTAINABLE TOURISM
+FIA President, Mohammed Ben Sulayem, Appointed Un Ambassador For Sustainable Tourism

-(MENAFN- atccoms) Monza, 1st September 2024: FIA President Mohammed Ben Sulayem’s substantial contributions to sustainability and the fast-growing sector of sport tourism have been recognised with his appointment as UN Tourism’s Ambassador for Sustainable Tourism in the category of ‘Sport’.
+September 2024: FIA President Mohammed Ben Sulayem's substantial contributions to sustainability and the fast-growing sector of Sport tourism have been recognised with his appointment as UN Tourism's Ambassador for Sustainable Tourism in the category of 'Sport'.

 This appointment highlights his dedication to integrating sustainability into motor sport events and activities and his ongoing efforts to promote initiatives that align with the UN's Sustainable Development Goals, whilst enhancing the global tourism landscape.